lsky2061/nu_MH/README.md

 The data files produced by ana.C were then processed by plotsensitivity_comb.C to produce the final results.

-The pdf file is the conference presentation where I first publicly presented the results of this work.
+MassHierarcyCoSSURF2015.pdf file is the conference presentation where I first publicly presented the results of this work.